 Core development team

-At the beginning of 2022, BCIT Library hired a Data and Graduate Studies Librarian to provide research support.
-This is a .80 position that spends approximately 25% of its time on data-related work.
-Support is available for researchers developing Data Management Plans, identifying and using research data repositories, and other data-related tasks.
+Support is available from the BCIT Library for researchers developing Data Management Plans, identifying and using research data repositories, and other data-related tasks.

 Who else is involved